xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 $$

 That is actually very useful!
 If we find an appropriately shaped expression, this formula allows us to find n-th element in the sequence on its own!
-And polynomials are easy to sum.
+And polynomials are easy to sum as we saw earlier.
 That is handy.
 So is the pattern for adding two fractions.
 Now if only we could express this generating function as a sum of appropriate forms…

 $$